How to Run a Cost-Benefit Analysis

 The difference between the two indicates whether the planned action is advisable.
 The real trick to doing a cost-benefit analysis well is making sure you include all the costs and benefits and properly quantify them.

-Should we hire an additional sales person or assign overtime?
-Is it a good idea to purchase the new stamping machine?
-Will we be better off putting our free cash flow into securities or investing in additional capital equipment?
-Each of these questions can be answered by doing a proper cost-benefit analysis.
+Should we hire an additional sales person or assign overtime, or will we be better off putting our free cash flow into securities or investing in additional capital equipment?
+Both of these questions can be answered by doing a proper cost-benefit analysis.

 First Stab at a Cost-Benefit Analysis